AdobeDocs/id-service.en/help/introduction/overview.md

 # Overview

-The Experience Cloud Identity Service enables the common identification framework for the Experience Cloud Core Services, solutions, and customer attributes and audiences in the People core service.
-It works by assigning a unique, persistent ID to a site visitor.
+The Experience Platform Identity Service enables the common identification framework for the Experience Cloud Core Services, solutions, and customer attributes and audiences in the Platform Identity Service.
+(You might see references to former names or acronymns, such as Experience Cloud ID Service, ECID, Marketing Cloud ID Service, MID, and Visitor ID Service).
+The identity service works by assigning a unique, persistent ID to a site visitor.
 When your organization implements the ID service, this ID lets you identify the same site visitor and their data in different Experience Cloud solutions.

 ![](assets/ecid.png)